 By clearly defining your business needs, you’ll better understand whether data integration can provide a solution to the problem.

 Bringing extraneous data into the equation can complicate the efforts and slow the progress of your IT department.

 You need to make sure that everyone understands the needs of the end-user.
 This helps determine the resources and computing power that will be required to get the information you want in a timely fashion.

 Data needs to be delivered to the right people through specific applications.
 Your IT staff needs to know these details ahead of time.

 Data integration enables businesses to get more from the information they already collect.
 Ensuring quality throughout the data value chain will lead to more relevant results, analysis, and strategies.

 Dun & Bradstreet publishes master data products for the enterprise.
-These solutions allow companies to integrate their data with our comprehensive business information database.
+These solutions allow companies to integrate their data with our comprehensive Data Cloud.